-Good fresh winds this afternoon promised a chance to try KAP (Kite Aerial Photography) with the Multi-Dowel Box kite.
+Good fresh winds this afternoon promised a chance to try kite aerial photography (KAP) with the Multi-Dowel Box kite.
 I tried a different reserve this time, which is very large and square.
 Hence any wind direction can be accommodated on a long line.

 However, on getting to the upwind edge of the grassed area, it turned out to be a huge wind-shadow.
-A line of tall trees plus a massive depression in the ground where the field had been brought level before the grass was put in.
+There was a line of tall trees plus a massive depression in the ground where the field had been brought level before the grass was put in.

 Why not just use more line?
-I had the bamboo KAP rig attached at the 30 meter mark and was hoping to fly the kite on that length while setting up the camera.
-It just wasn't happening so I ended up pulling the bamboo tetrahedron a fair way towards the middle of the field.
+I had the bamboo KAP rig attached at the 30-meter mark and was hoping to fly the kite on that length while setting up the camera.
+It just wasn't happening, so I ended up pulling the bamboo tetrahedron a fair way toward the middle of the field.
 At least now the kite was spending much more time in relatively smooth and fast air.
-Some high-angle flying at last!
-But only on 30 meters (100 feet) of line.
+There was some high-angle flying at last!
+But it was only on 30 meters (100 feet) of line.

 By this time, time was running out and I had to get home.

-Lesson 1: Perhaps take the Box kite all the way to the downwind edge of the field right away.
-No more wind shadow nonsense!
+Lesson 1: Perhaps take the box kite all the way to the downwind edge of the field right away.
+No more wind-shadow nonsense!
 If KAP still proves problematic, I will probably make a high-wind version of the Multi-Dowel Barn Door kite.
-Cut down sail area, double the amount of horizontal spar bow and maybe cut a slot in the sail as per the Delta kite experiments mentioned here recently!
+I'll cut down the sail area, double the amount of horizontal spar bow, and maybe cut a slot in the sail as per the delta kite experiments mentioned here recently!

 Lesson 2: A loose-fitting main spar popped out of its drum at least twice, in flight.
-Managed to land quickly but gently both times, with no damage.
-So the design needs a shoe-lace tie for every main spar join after all!
+I managed to land the kite quickly but gently both times, with no damage.
+So the design needs a shoelace tie for every main-spar join after all!
 Live and learn.
 It was OK while it was a stiff fit.

-A final note...
+Here's a final note.
 The Pentax Optio camera has a panorama feature that stitches three shots together, side by side.
 It has been easy to use and works well.
-Expect to see a panoramic shot on a new flight report page on this site, sooner or later.

 Multi-Dowel Box Kite Meets Super-Gusts

-Earlier today the wind was gusting well over 50kph.
-Towards evening this had started to settle down, but it was still decidedly 'box kite weather'.
-A warm and extremely gusty wind from the North was blowing as we arrived and set up.
-The field was selected due to its roominess in the North-South direction.
+Earlier today the wind was gusting well over 50 kph.
+Toward evening this had started to settle down, but it was still decidedly "box kite weather."
+A warm and extremely gusty wind from the north was blowing as we arrived and set up.
+The field was selected due to its roominess in the north–south direction.

-Behind a tree seemed a good place to shelter while the big blue Box came together.
-I was hoping to loft a Half-Picavet arrangement for the Skewer KAP Rig.
-50 pound Dacron sliding through shiny paper-clips seemed to have adequate strength and slipperiness for the job.
+Behind a tree seemed a good place to shelter while the big blue box came together.
+I was hoping to loft a half-Picavet arrangement for the Skewer KAP Rig.
+This used 50-pound Dacron sliding through shiny paperclips, which seemed to have adequate strength and slipperiness for the job.
 A pendulum-plus-drogue approach had been tried and rejected a few days ago!

 A few short flights ensued as I played with the kite on 30 meters (100 feet) of line.
 The KAPing was going to be a challenge today!
 Just a brief lull will bring a box kite right down to the grass, before the next blast of fresh wind comes through.

-Unfortunately, just after I had the KAP rig attached and ready to go with a test weight, a tear developed in an upper cell leading edge.
-Now, I had noticed a fault a couple of weeks ago - had I actually repaired it?!
+Unfortunately, just after I had the KAP rig attached and was ready to go with a test weight, a tear developed in an upper cell leading edge.
+Now, I had noticed a fault a couple of weeks ago but had I actually repaired it?!
 Maybe not.
-That would explain the failure, with the breeze gusting well over 30kph today.
+That would explain the failure, with the breeze gusting well over 30 kph today.

-So, after some spectacular rough wind flying at low altitude today, it was all over way too soon.
+So, after some spectacular rough-wind flying at low altitude today, it was all over way too soon.
 By the time I had the kite packed up, the tear had gone almost completely through to the trailing edge of the cell.
-The kite a picture of un-airworthiness, flapping and twisting about on the ground.
+The kite was a picture of unairworthiness, flapping and twisting about on the ground.
 Sigh.

-Winds near ground level were 4.5kph average, gusting to 9.6kph.
-Online weather stations indicated gusts in the high-twenties up higher.
-They measure the breeze somewhat higher off the ground - 5 meters (16 feet) at the airport.
-And I'm sure all weather stations have a fairly unobstructed position with regards to trees, houses and so on.
+Winds near ground level were 4.5 kph average, gusting to 9.6 kph.
+Online weather stations indicated gusts in the high-20s up higher.
+They measure the breeze somewhat higher off the ground; for example, it's 5 meters (16 feet) at the airport.
+And I'm sure all weather stations have a fairly unobstructed position with regards to trees, houses, and so on.

 With a Double Loop knot at 15 meters (50 feet) from the kite end, I was going to try suspending some weight from the flying line today.
-A bit of a KAP experiment...
+It was a bit of a KAP experiment.

-Flying the kite on 15 meters of line for more than a second or 2 just wasn't going to happen today, so neither did the weight test.
-More open space is needed!
+Flying the kite on 15 meters of line for more than a second or two just wasn't going to happen today, so neither did the weight test.
+More open space was needed!
 Or in this location, perhaps a different wind direction would do the trick, with fewer obstacles upwind.

 The little insulation tape flags were starting to slip.
 So a few days ago I removed them all and used a black permanent marker to indicate the line lengths.
-In intervals of 15 meters (50 feet).
+This was done at intervals of 15 meters (50 feet).

 Sitting on a slight rise near the roadway to the car park, the wind meter registered an average of 6.3 kph and gusts to 19 kph.

-All up, it was a great flight with moments of 6 kg + line tension and 70 degree or so angles while on 75 meters (250 feet) of line.
+All up, it was a great flight with moments of 6+ kg line tension and 70-degree angles while on 75 meters (250 feet) of line.
 A few onlookers got some entertainment out of it as well!